Is The Customer Always Right? [What It Means + Why It Matters]

 The Bottom Line

-There will always be a never-ending debate over the ‘customer is always right’ strategy.
-But it's a balance between taking time to understand customers’ issues and providing them with solutions that will bring the most success.
+I’ve learned that there likely will always be a never-ending debate over the ‘customer is always right’ strategy.
+But, in my opinion, it's a balance between taking time to understand customers’ issues and providing them with solutions that will bring the most success.

 What was true for early retail pioneers is still true now: customer retention revolves around solving customer issues, even if they aren't always right.